Nominations open for 2021 Shieh Scholar Athletes

 For more than two decades, Dr. Thomas Shieh has recognized the island’s best and brightest high school student-athletes for their accomplishments in the classroom and in their sports.

-Despite great obstacles stemming from COVID-19 rules and regulations, leading to the cancellation of more than half of 2020-2021 sports calendar, Shieh will host the 2021 Shieh Su Ying Scholar Athletes.
+Despite great obstacles stemming from COVID-19 rules and regulations, leading to the cancellation of more than half of the sports calendar, Shieh will host the 2021 Shieh Su Ying Scholar Athletes.

 “It’s been an unprecedented senior year!”
 Shieh wrote in a news release.
 “Thinking out of the box for this year’s Shieh Scholar Athletes.”

-According to information provided in a news release, each high school has the opportunity to nominate two graduating scholar athletes - their top two candidates.
+According to the news release, each high school has the opportunity to nominate two graduating scholar athletes - their top two candidates.

 Shieh explained he will pare the list to 10 student-athletes, recommending school principals, athletic directors, coaches and teachers to “screen their nominations.”